naikari/naikari/Contributing.md

   low-quality or duplicated, and new components for and improvements to the character portrait template.
 * Improving the design of the universe by editing systems and planets.
+* Translating the game's text into other languages, or improving existing translations.
 * Playing the game and giving feedback.
 Yes, really.
 Simply letting us know what you think is probably more valuable than you realize.
 All feedback is welcome and encouraged!